rexcape/tailwindcss-antdesign-preset/README.md

 I've found these special rules in my use.
 If you'v found a special rule, [issue](https://github.com/rexcape/tailwindcss-antdesign-preset/issues/new) or [pull request](https://github.com/rexcape/tailwindcss-antdesign-preset/compare) is welcomed

 To avoid possible conflicts between [ant design semantic colors](https://ant.design/docs/react/customize-theme#maptoken) with tailwindcss utility classes, ant design semantic color token such as `colorBgSolid` will be converted into `theme.extend.colors['ant-bg-solid']`.
-Use it with `border-color-bg-solid` for example.
-Use it with `border-ant-bg-solid` for example.
-You can customize the prefix for a better meaning, such as color.
+Use it with `border-ant-border`, `bg-ant-bg-solid` for example.

+You can customize the prefix for a better meaning, such as `color`.
 Ant design color token `colorBgSolid` will be converted into `theme.extend.colors['color-bg-solid']`.
 Use it with `border-color-bg-solid` for example.

 ```js
 const config = {